nasiima/lap2---telegraph/README.md

 ### Server Setup

->The server is hardcoded to run on port 3000
+>The server is hard-coded to run on port 3000

 - `cd server`
 - `docker compose up`